emilyhammes/emilyhammes.github.io/intro/index.md

 <iframe id="ytplayer" type="text/html" width="640" height="360" src="https://www.youtube.com/embed/videoseries?list=PLOODSiZqm-6Vm45pemXBhKMmCtVTKruHo&autoplay=0&origin=http://hammeshacks.com" frameborder="0" allowfullscreen></iframe>

 ## How to Register
+### At Chaos Communicaitons Congress
-Buy a kit from me at 36C3 during my [store hours](http://hammeshacks.com/Shop/).
+Buy a kit from me at during my [store hours](http://hammeshacks.com/Shop/).
 Put your name on the register for the day you want.
 Come to the class.

 ## Introduction
 The Intro to Arduino shield is a simple kit which plugs into an Arduino Uno or similar.
 It includes a button, light sensor (LDR) and red green blue LED.
 The LED can be controlled as a digital or an analog output, the button is a digital input and the sensor is an analog input.